Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Numerical results

-The estimated range parameters in the covariance matrix of PP-GP are $\bm {\hat \gamma}\approx (171,118,171,166)$, which has the same scale.
-Thus Euclidean distance may be used to evaluate the closeness between inputs.
-We generate three groups, each consisting of 1,000 inputs, randomly sampled from the first 100 steps of the true data, the first 600-step forecast, and the last 300-step forecast, respectively.
-For each input in these three groups, we find a sample in the first group that has the smallest Euclidean distance with this given input, to measure the distance between this input and the training samples.
-Compared to the last 300-step forecast (blue box), the first 600-step forecast (yellow box) is indeed closer to the training data, implying a larger correlation between the first 600-step forecast and the training data, which results in a smaller prediction error in the first 600-step forecast.

-The uncertainty assessment by the PP-GP model is reasonably accurate for this example as the input space has 4 dimensions.
-This allows us to convert the challenging problem of forecasting chaotic systems to the problem of predicting a nonlinear one-step-ahead function on a 4 dimensional input space.
-Converting the forecast or extrapolation problem to an interpolation problem also allows the uncertainty to be properly assessed.
+The uncertainty assessment by the PP-GP model is reasonably accurate as we convert the challenging problem of forecasting chaotic systems to the problem of predicting the one-step-ahead function in a 4-dimensional input space.
 In practice, reducing the inputs to a low-dimensional space is helpful for producing reliable forecasts and uncertainty assessments.